ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 - A prefab for the shadow of the key
 - A Key Map that defines what keys are placed on each row of the keyboard

-Open up the `InteractionEngineUIKeyboardWithGrabHandles` prefab and look at the root object for an example of how to configure the `KeyMapGenerator`
+Open up one of prefabs and look at the root object for an example of how to configure the `KeyMapGenerator`.

+You can coose whether to overrite or generate new keyboard prefabs when you regenerate, just check the box if you want to overrite your current keyboard.

 ### Prefab Handling